-Pages 18-19: Is the Namib desert hot or cold?
+Pages 18-19: Is the Namib Desert hot or cold?
 Pages 24-26: Are deserts getting too hot or too cold?

-Read out the text or play the Audio recording again and after every few pages ask the children to tell you something about deserts.
+Read out or play the text again.
+Every few pages ask the children to tell you something about deserts.
 Ask: What do you know about deserts?